-This guide offers resources in one central location for those who support or care for someone who is Deaf, Hard of Hearing, or DeafBlind and receives supports from the Office of Developmental Programs (ODP).
-Development of this guide included input from individuals within the Deaf, DeafBlind, hard of hearing, and hearing communities.
+The purpose of this guide is to offer resources in one central location for those who support or care for someone who is Deaf, Hard of Hearing, or DeafBlind and receives supports from the Office of Developmental Programs (ODP).
+Development of this guide included input from individuals within the Deaf, DeafBlind, Hard of Hearing, and hearing communities.